 As retained search firms are like good lawyers and executive management consultants, we ask for a deposit,.
 This means the client is a priority as they have “skin in the game”, knowing the search firm has a track record in longer retention and producing exceptional new hires.
 So, the overall flat search fees mean that engaging a retained search firm is clearly the best choice.

-Why are more and more forward-thinking employers ditching recruiting firms that produce, well, crap.
-Contingency, RPOs, and traditional retained search firms in favor of the 21st century success based recruitment?
+Why are more and more forward-thinking employers ditching recruiting firms that produce, to put it bluntly crap.
+Most firms that have spent the time to really investigate the search marketplace have learned that Contingency, RPOs, and traditional retained search firms need to be ditched in favor of the 21st century success based recruitment?

 Ditching Recruiting Firms that Fail to Produce

-You have certain objectives you want a new hire to meet.
-The target are passive candidates, those not reading job postings and not actively looking, What interests passive candidates?
+You have certain objectives you want a new hire to meet, for most C-level executives there is not a cookie cutter template to be applied to their position.
+Your target market are passive candidates, those that would never read job postings that have been picked over by every Tom, Dick and Harry, they simply are not actively looking, What interests passive candidates?
 A new challenge, a different product or service portfolio, location, company size, and more.
-A typical job posting showcasing responsibilities and requirements is no enthusiasm roadmap.
+A typical job posting showcasing responsibilities and requirements is a no enthusiasm road map.
 It is in reality a robotic drone of words strung together that entices only the unemployed or average active job seeker.

 Even the traditional retained search model, which does produce much better candidates, is going by the wayside.
 More and more companies are ditching recruiting firms that are traditional retained search models.